-Inventory and condition updates were completed for road carriageway, footpath and kerb and gutter assets in 2017/18.
-The updated roads condition is reflected in the graphs but the footpath, kerb and gutter data is still being analysed.
-Updated conditions will be included in revisions of the Community and Detailed Asset Management Plans.
+Road Inventory and condition updates were completed for road carriageway in 2017/18.
+A renewed footpath and kerb and gutter assets verification and condition collection is currently underway and due for completion in July 2019.
+The updated roads condition is reflected in the graphs but the footpath, kerb and gutter data is still being modelled from older condition audits.
+Updated conditions will be included in later revisions of the Community and Detailed Asset Management Plans.

-Any road carriageway, footpath or kerb and gutter asset rated a condition 4 or 5 has been or is under investigation and, subject to final assessment, will be included in the works program in the next 1-2 years.
-The condition graphs show that <5% of the road network falls within categories 4 or 5.
+Any road carriageway, footpath or kerb and gutter asset rated a condition 4 or 5 has been or is under investigation and, subject to final assessment, will be included in the works program in the next 1-3 years.
+The condition graphs show that <10% of the road network falls within categories 4 or 5.